oToToT/JudgeGirl-Scoreboard/README.md

 You can change the display name (e.g. add users' name after his uid) simply.

+- A static statistics page

+By setting some config, you could generate some staic statistics page to overview contests.

 ## Usage ##

 First of all, check you have Python with version >= 3 and PHP